FHOOEAIST/aist-kube/README.md

 > Some errors may occur because of some automatically deployed elements.
 > If this is the case, then may God have mercy with you and
 > ask someone to help you.

-## FAQ

-Nothing for the moment

 ## Contributing